UK watchdog says all top accountants fail audit quality test

 Both Grant Thornton, which audited Patisserie Valerie, and PwC, auditor of BHS, had already announced steps to bolster audit activities in anticipation of the FRC findings.

+Grant Thornton said the FRC report showed that the entire profession must improve the quality of its work and that Grant Thornton is no exception.

-The deterioration from 84% to 65% in PwC's results was also "unsatisfactory" and the FRC will "scrutinise closely" how PwC implements its improvement plan.
+The deterioration from 84% to 65% in PwC's results was also "unsatisfactory" and the FRC will "scrutinize closely" how PwC implements its improvement plan.

 "While results at KPMG have improved, the firm remains subject to increased FRC scrutiny," the watchdog said.
 This will continue until KPMG, which audited Carillion, has demonstrated a sustained improvement in audit quality.